 Hey everybody, and welcome to the ultimate ACE CPT test prep hub.
-In this hub, you are going to learn all of the most important ACE exam tips as well as the most important ACE study tips.
-By the end, you will know how to pass the ACE exam without worrying.
+In this hub, you will learn all of the most important ACE exam tips and the most important ACE study tips.

-To start, I will be talking about the hardest ACE test questions that you will find while taking the exam.
-I will then give you guys all of the ACE CPT exam answers for those difficult questions.
+To start, I will discuss the hardest ACE exam questions you will find while taking the exam.
+I will then give you all the ACE CPT exam answers for those difficult questions.

-The ACE personal training test is known as one of the hardest tests in the industry with 150 multiple-choice questions that are pulled from their massive textbook that is approximately 800 pages long.
+The ACE, the American Council on Exercise, personal training test is known as one of the hardest tests in the industry, with 150 multiple-choice questions pulled from their massive textbook, approximately 800 pages long.
 Sometimes they pull very obscure information from a random line of text deep within the huge textbook.
 This can cause a lot of anxiety for test-takers.
 This ACE exam prep will help you navigate this sea of content.

-All stop beating around the bush now, let’s get right into it!
+All stop beating around the bush now; let’s get right into passing ACE!

-Okay everybody, here I will be talking about the most difficult questions you will find on the ACE exam.
-I suggest that you guys try answering these questions before moving onto the answer sections below.
+Okay, everybody, here I will be talking about the most difficult questions you will find on the ACE exam.
+You will need good exercise science knowledge for these certified personal trainer practice exams.
+I suggest you try answering these practice test questions before moving on to the answer sections below.
 Your textbook will be the best resource for finding these answers.
-After these five questions, you can also find a lot more practice questions here on my website.
+After these five questions, you can also find many more practice questions here on my website.

-- A 45-year-old lady named Susan comes to looking for an exercise program.
-After you go through the full health risk appraisal you find out that her mother has diabetes, and used to smoke cigarettes.
+- A 45-year-old lady named Susan comes to look for an exercise program.
+After you go through the full health risk appraisal, you discover that her mother has diabetes and used to smoke cigarettes.
 Susan used to smoke as well but quit a year ago.
-Currently, she switches off between the treadmill and stationary bike three days per week for approximately 30 or 45 minutes.
-She has a body mass index of 31, a systolic blood pressure of 142 mmHg, a diastolic reading of 88 mmHg and 187 mg/dl of total serum cholesterol.
-What is the risk classification that you would put Susan in and according to the ACSM and guidelines, how many risk factors to Susan have?
+Currently, she switches between the treadmill and stationary bike thrice weekly for approximately 30 or 45 minutes.
+She has a body mass index of 31, a systolic blood pressure of 142 mmHg, a diastolic reading of 88 mmHg, and 187 mg/dl of total serum cholesterol.
+What is the risk classification that you would put Susan in, and according to the ACSM and guidelines, how many risk factors to Susan have?

 - Low risk, 2 risk factors